ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](color_fx_constant.gif)](color_fx_constant.gif)

 The "`-fx`" operator will even let you do a little color mathematics.
-For example how about a 70% dark gold color...
+For example, how about a 70% dark gold color...

 ~~~
 convert test.png -alpha off -fx "Gold*.7"  color_fx_math.gif